konflux-ci/release-service-catalog/tasks/collect-data/README.md

 # collect-data

-Tekton task to collect the information added to the extraData field of the release resources.
+Tekton task to collect the information added to the data field of the release resources.

-The purpose of this task is to collect all the extra data and supply it to the other task in the pipeline by creating a json file called `extra-data.json` in the workspace.
+The purpose of this task is to collect all the data and supply it to the other task in the pipeline by creating a json file called `data.json` in the workspace.

 This task also stores the passed resources as json files in a workspace.